Skip to content

 Introduction

-Nesso is an open-source, AI-assisted knowledge graph for active learning.
+Nesso is an open-source app for building typed knowledge graphs for active learning.
 It is built on a specific claim about how understanding works and a specific critique of how most current tools approach it.

-The dominant pattern AI is settling into is passive: hand over a source, receive a summary; ask a question, receive an answer; describe what you want to learn, receive a pre-built map.
+Passive learning is not a new problem, but AI has made it the default and amplified it at scale: you hand over a source and receive a summary, ask a question and receive an answer, or describe what you want to learn and receive a pre-built map.
 This is convenient, and pedagogically counterproductive.
 Decades of cognitive science converge on the same conclusion: deep understanding is not received; it is constructed.
 When the work of deciding how concepts relate is offloaded to a system, the process that produces comprehension is bypassed.

 Alongside this, most learning platforms treat user data as a resource.
 In the context of learning, this data is uniquely sensitive: it reveals not just what someone has read, but how they reason, where they struggle, and how their understanding evolves over time.
 Capturing it passively, and often opaquely, is at odds with the interests of the people the tools claim to serve.